Events, Guests, Visitors, Conferences,meters

 Departmental Request for Individual Guests Parking is a request to permit guests to park at the Collins Circle Visitor Lots and bill your department.
 If guest passes or tokens are not used department will be billed at the Visitor Rate of $5.00 per visitor.

 On Campus Directions to the Parking Office.

 Visitors to campus must pay to park.
 Visitors may use the Visitors Lots, purchase a temporary tag for $5.40 per day from Parking and Mass Transit Services Office, purchase a temporary permit on-line, or park at a meter.
 Overnight parking in the Visitor Lots is not allowed.
-On weekends (from 6pm Friday and 8am Monday morning), and weekday evenings between 8pm and 8am guests may park free of charge in any student gold lot excluding the Freedom Apartments, Empire Commons and Liberty Lane lots.
+On weekends (from 6pm Friday and 8am Monday morning), and weekday evenings between 8pm and 8am guests may park free of charge in any student gold lot excluding the Freedom Apartments, Empire Commons and Liberty Terrace lots.